 Economic Damages

-Economic damages encompass tangible, measurable losses directly linked to the negligence or malpractice.
+Economic damages encompass tangible, measurable losses directly linked to negligence or malpractice.
 These damages aim to reimburse victims for expenses they have already incurred as well as costs they are likely to face in the future.
 Common examples include:

 - Medical Expenses: These cover hospital bills, surgical procedures, medication costs, rehabilitation, and therapy.
 For victims requiring long-term treatment, future medical costs are also factored into the compensation.